rafahoro/Meteor_React_Base/README.md

 - accounts-password
 - eslint

-RoadMap:
--Tests
--check/validate
--Bootstrap?
+Next steps:
+- Tests
+- check/validate
+- i18n
+- Bootstrap?
 May be as a fork/branch?